axelarnetwork/axelar-cgp-solidity/README.md

 2. Smart contract on source chain calls `AxelarGateway.callContractWithToken()` with the destination chain/address, `payload` and token.
 3. An external service stores `payload` in a regular database, keyed by the `hash(payload)`, that anyone can query by.
 4. Similar to above, Axelar validators confirm the `ContractCallWithToken` event.
-5. Axelar network prepares an `AxelarGatewayMultisig.approveContractCallWithMint()` command, signed by the validators.
+5. Axelar network prepares an `AxelarGateway.approveContractCallWithMint()` command, signed by the validators.
 6. This is submitted to the gateway contract on the destination chain, which records the approval of the `payload hash` and emits the event `ContractCallApprovedWithMint`.
 7. Any external relayer service listens to this event on the gateway contract, and calls the `IAxelarExecutable.executeWithToken()`